 Installation

-You can use the following command to install the packages.
+You can use the following command to install the packages.requirements.txt

 file with the following contents